kohnmart/website/content/projects/project-clouds.md

 #### Clouds

-At the beginning, a research had to be done to find out when and where certain cloud formations appeare.
+At the beginning, research had to be done to find out when and where certain cloud formations appear.
 It is also realistic that formations are visible at different altitudes at the same time.
-Check the documentation for detailed informations and node structures.
+Check the documentation for detailed information and node structures.
 For the final work, we decided on two model concepts, Pointy and Poly.
 The development has shown that pointy clouds can be used efficiently for very large, flat and scattered formations which extend over the whole map.
-In contrast, the polyclouds are better suited for high and dense cumulus clouds.
+In contrast, the poly clouds are better suited for high and dense cumulus clouds.

 <br /> <br />

 <image-loader height="overview_image_200" image="vfx/clouds/poly"></image-loader>